Embedding employability within modules

 Projects and Dissertations

 Students on BEng, MEng and MSc courses all undertake project work as part of their degree.
-Projects all have an industrial component and are typically proposed by industry and address real problems.
-In many cases students spend time in the company working on the project.
+Projects may have an industrial component proposed by industry or may allow you to follow a real engineering challenge that you are particularly interested in.

 Institution of Engineering and Technology (IET)

 Engineering and Computing Science students at UEA can now benefit from free membership of the IET because UEA is an Academic Partner.
-Our academic contact is Dr Eleni Kaplani.
+Our academic contact is Dr Salman Abdi Jalebi.

 Energy Institute Affiliate Member